Ulvan lyase: Structure

 Ulvan lyases typically have a molecular weight between 30-60 kDa.
 Ulvan's backbone consists of repeating units of D-glucuronic acid and 3-sulfated rhamnose, with long side chains throughout.
 The ulvan polysaccharides consist of disaccharide moieties containing a 3-sulfated rhamnose backbone which forms the glycosidic linkage with glucuronic or iduronic acid.
 Mass spectrometry sequencing followed by polymerase chain reaction amplification determined that a complete ulvan lyase gene contains ≈1536 base pairs and ≈512 amino acids (after translation).
 Half of the sequenced peptides from an ulvan lyase gene (30 kDa) were isolated in the N-terminus of the peptide, with an average length of 25 amino acids.
 The enzyme's structure consists of a seven-bladed β-propeller that employs His/Tyr elimination to induce catalysis.

 The N-terminus domain includes the catalytically active portion of the enzyme, while the C-terminus domain has a specificity for binding to ulvan, making it the substrate-binding domain.
 The binding domain preferentially binds ulvan, but does not bind to other polymers.
 The enzyme strongly adheres to the substrate, allowing lyase to act on ulvan while still embedded in the cell-wall.
 Within the N-terminus, a cleft lining the inner β-sheet houses the active site.
 The specific catalytic residues found in this region are Arg117, Gln160, Tyr281, and Lys162.

 Function

-In the organism Ulvales, ulvan lyase functions to degrade the polysaccharide ulvan into oligosaccharides.
-Ulvan is one of the main components of Ulvales' cell-wall, providing structural support and rigidity.
+In organisms of the genus Ulva, ulvan lyase functions to degrade the polysaccharide ulvan into oligosaccharides.
+Ulvan is one of the main components of Ulva's cell-wall, providing structural support and rigidity.
 Enzymatically, the predominant function of ulvan lyase is its ability to form ulvan oligosaccharides via degradation, which are more water-soluble and smaller in molecular weight, allowing for increased physiological capabilities.
 The oligosaccharides are then further broken down into monosaccharides.
-These smaller units are able to regulate cell-signalling within Ulvales, which directly influence macro-algae metabolism, a system that relies on the degradation of organic compounds as an energy source.
-Without ulvan lyase, marine algae like Ulvales would not be able to catalyze the breakdown of ulvan into monosaccharides, a prerequisite for the conversion of carbohydrates to energy through the central sugar metabolism.
+These smaller units are able to regulate cell-signalling within Ulva, which directly influence macro-algae metabolism, a system that relies on the degradation of organic compounds as an energy source.
+Without ulvan lyase, marine algae like Ulva would not be able to catalyze the breakdown of ulvan into monosaccharides, a prerequisite for the conversion of carbohydrates to energy through the central sugar metabolism.